-As we all know, Jean Mill (maiden name: Sudgen) is the founder.
+As a lot of us know, Jean Mill (maiden name: Sugden) is considered to be the founder of the Bengal cat although others were involved in its development.
 When Jean Mill was a child her mother would insist that her cats were kept outside.
 And this is still the case for Mrs Mill as her husband is allergic to cats so all Mrs Mill’s cats are kept in zoo like conditions outside in 10′ by 10′ cages, with exercise wheels and access to a yard.
 Some people might find this distasteful.
 There are other aspects of her cat breeding methods that might raise eyebrows.
 The Bengal Cat origins (new window) are not as beautiful as the cat in my view.
 This is deliberately a bit provocative.

 It could be said that Bengal cats are now more reliably sweet natured that some other breeds.
 Fourth generation SBT (Stud Book Status) Bengals are 100% domestic cats and will allow strangers to carry them about.
 There would it seems still be some fears amongst people that they are wild and dangerous.